wildsonbbl/data-HAR/CodeBook.md

 Feature Selection (for the resulted tidy dataset)
 =================

 The features selected for the tidy dataset are the resulted mean() and std() variables that were estimated as described above in the raw dataset.

+The script for this has the following flow:

+* Looks for the variable names of interest in the `features.txt` file, which is the means and standard deviations estimated
+* Load and bind train and test set with proper column names
+* Select the variables of interest from previously bind dataset
+* Uses a function to make activity names more descriptive
+* Stores the tidy dataset in a csv file
+* Creates and stores new datasets with the mean of each variable of interest grouped by subject and activity